 Finger points to sensor 2.

-Talent connects both sensors to the oscilloscope.
+Talent connects both sensors to the oscilloscope and the oscilloscope.
+TEXT Acquisition rate of 50 mega-samples/s, record length 20 ms, 1 million points

-Ensure all shock tube release valves and flow controls are closed [1-MED] then open the external compressed air line and charge the solenoid valve to 2.5 bar [2-MED-over the shoulder].
+Ensure the shock tube solenoid valve and flow control are closed [1-MED] then open the external compressed air line and charge the solenoid valve to 2.5 bar [2-MED-over the shoulder].

-Talent checks the valves and flow controls.
+A Talent checks the solenoid valve 4.4.1.B and the flow control are closed.

-Talent opens the air line and the solenoid valve monitor is seen to register 2.5 bar.
+Talent opens the air line and the solenoid valve pressure control display is seen to register 2.5 bar.

 Open the compressed air cylinder safety valve and slowly open the pressure regulator to increase the pressure to approximately 5 bar [1-MED-TXT].

 *film as written.
 TEXT: Pressure is set to slightly above diaphragm bursting pressure.
+NB shot combined with 4.4.2

 Next, prepare diaphragms by cutting 23-micron-thick polyester sheets into 10 x 10 centimeter squares [1-MED-over the shoulder].
 Prepare handles from autoclave tape and stick them to the top and bottom of each diaphragm [2-CU].